guyhill/birthday2026/README.md

 make -s run
 ```

-But the real challenge is to try to work out how the code works, and from it, how old I will be on my birthday.
+But the real challenge is to try to work out how the code works, and from it, how old I will be on my birthday without running it first.
 If you get stuck, maybe the more readable and better documented
 versions of the code in the `spoilers` directory are of some use.

 Code only works on Linux.